dusk-network/docs-public/src/content/docs/developer/smart-contract/guides/07-interacting.md

 ---
 title: Interact with a contract
-description: Guide on how to interact with Dusk smart contracts.
+description: Learn the best practices for interacting with deployed smart contracts using Dusk’s tools and APIs.
 ---

 ## Sending and Withdrawing funds from contract